 Average Daily Rate: The average price for each occupied room in a day.
 ADR is calculated by dividing room revenue by rooms sold.

 Hotels that receive a high number of 4- and 5-star reviews may receive the TripAdvisor Certificate of Excellence.
 This award automatically displays on a hotel's business page on TripAdvisor.
 Winning the CoE can help increase profile views and bookings from TripAdvisor.

 Read more about how to earn the TripAdvisor Certificate of Excellence.

 A featured snippet is an answer to a simple search query that a searcher can read without leaving the SERP.
 This information is extracted from a website and displayed at the top of the search results.

 - GreenLeaders (TripAdvisor)

 Hotels that have taken eco-friendly measures can apply to receive the GreenLeaders award from TripAdvisor.
 Eco-friendly or green practices measured by TripAdvisor include energy tracking, recycling, and staff training.
-To read about all six essential green practices and learn how to apply, read our Guide to TripAdvisor Awards.

 - Organic traffic

 Web visitors who find websites through search queries and not by clicking on paid ads are organic traffic.
 Websites appear in the SERP for queries if the content on their website is relevant to answer the search.
 Websites can improve their organic traffic by publishing relevant content and improving SEO.